moka-guys/mokabed/LiveBedfiles/Pan5110_logfile.md

 NR_001566 is included without the version number (.1) NM_001379482 all regions were found to overlap with other transcripts- last region lost in merge of parts 3 and 4 NM_001198634 all regions were found to overlap with other transcripts- last region lost in merge of parts 4 and 5

+## final testing
+repeated the testing as above.
+Both sambamba and picard apps completed successfully.